 The Farthest: Voyager's Interstellar Journey

-Twelve billion miles away a tiny spaceship is leaving our solar system and entering the void of deep space.
+12 billion miles away, a tiny spaceship is leaving our solar system and entering the void of deep space.
 It is the first human-made object ever to do so.
 Slowly dying within its heart is a plutonium generator that will beat for perhaps another decade before the lights on Voyager finally go out.
-But this little craft will travel on for millions of years, carrying a Golden Record bearing recordings and images of life on Earth.
+But this little craft will travel on for millions of years, carrying a golden record bearing recordings and images of life on Earth.

 The story of Voyager is an epic of human achievement, personal drama and almost miraculous success.
 Launched 16 days apart in 1977, the twin Voyager space probes have defied all the odds, survived countless near misses and almost 40 years later continue to beam revolutionary information across unimaginable distances.
 With less computing power than a modern hearing aid, they have unlocked the stunning secrets of our solar system.

 The Farthest – Voyager’s Interstellar Journey tells the story of these magnificent machines, the men and women who built them and the vision that propelled them farther than anyone could ever have hoped.

 Timings (where shown) are from the start of the programme in hours and minutes